This information guide is intended for psychiatrists who have a

 confidential help to doctors experiencing problems including

-launched in London in 2008.
-The service provides early access and
+Programme was launched in London in 2008.
+The service provides

-confidential treatment for doctors with health concerns and
+early access and confidential treatment for doctors with health

-is in the London area, the programme’s website contains information
+consultation service is in the London area, the programme’s website

 What we know about addiction: good news